wssimms/gssquared/Docs/DevelopLog.md

 First pass, not awful, though having some issues when linking against SDL.
 Some weird Windowsism.

 on the speaker decay.
 When we hit an event, set the amplitude to 0x6000.
 Each sample after that, decay the amplitude 0x0100. (that's about 90 samples, can adjust this).
 If we fill empty frame, continue using decaying amplitude.
 Sample value at any point is amplitude * polarity.
 I currently have it to decay at 0x0300.
 That doesn't seem to hurt frequency response at all.
 I also reduced the max amplitude to 0x5000 from 0x6000.

+There is a bug occurring where the display stops updating right when I move the window between screens, sometimes. oh weird.
+It's when the left edge of the window is near the left edge of the screen?? only my right screen.
+And, if the left edge is within the first inch or so.
+What the.
+Special.

+hm, see what events we might be getting when we're close to the window edge.

+Time to make the denibblizer!

+To be fair, I have denibblizer examples in both the DOS3.3 source code, and, the Disk II boot firmware.
+How hard could it be?

+The basic process for what was block data file:

+1. For each track:
+   1. Mark 16 "sector found" flags all false.
+   2. Start at position 0 in the track.
+As we scan, we might have to wrap back to the start of track.
+   3. Scan until we get to a D5 AA 96 whatever the sector address field marker is.
+   4. Extract the sector info.
+   5. Scan until we get to a D5 AA AD?
+   6. Read 342 nibbles into denibblizer buffer
+   7. Decode buffer and validate checksum
+   8. Copy decoded buffer into track block buffer with offset based on track X + sector Y * 256.
+Will have to take the interleave into account.
+   9. Set "sector found" flag for that sector.
+   10. If all sectors were found, Write track out to image file
+2. Repeat for all tracks.

+### For the user-interface:

+Position an overlay container over OSD:
+   * Media FILENAME in SLOT X DRIVE Y was modified!
+Write changes back to file?
+   * YES | DISCARD | CANCEL

+Perhaps this will be a Dialog, not a Container?

+For this we will draw everything, then draw this on top (it will always be after all other containers), and direct input events only to this container. (it is a modal dialog after all).

+[ ] strndup is a posix function.
+Replace with a C++ convention.

+## Apr 6, 2025

+OK the denibblizer is done!
+A lot of my trouble was being tired and mixing up what files were going where so all my testing was bogus.
+Don't TARRED AND CODE!

+Denibblizing in the standalone tool, we need to know what interleave to use on output.
+We don't have it from raw nibble form.
+So the user needs to specify it on the command line. either --prodos or --dos33. (-p or -d).

+Inside the emulator, we will track the interleave

+Either way it should get passed into the denibblizer routine as a parameter. pass the table, or a flag?

+Audio issue - I still get clicks in the first few minutes after boot when opening/closing the file dialog and causing underruns.
+So we must still be generating non-zero fills somewhere.

+in the OSD code that mounts a disk, it is passing in the char * filename.
+I bet this is getting deallocated.
+We better strndup it.

+Some additional thoughts:
+don't allow unmounting if modified is true and the motor is on? or just punt that and give them UI choice anyway?